krkruk/arduino-robot-tutorial/docs/chapters/1_io_handling.md

 }
 ```

-The code increases delay time in each consecutive led state, i.e, 200ms - LOW, 300ms - HIGH and so on.
+The code increases delay time in each consecutive led state, i.e, 200ms - LOW,
+300ms - HIGH and so on.
 Note a new constant `HARDWARE_LED` - it matches `D8` pin in the Fritzing diagram above.

 Ok, so how does it look like in pure AVR then.
-Well, what Arduino does is really this:
+Well, in AVR context `setup()` and `loop()` functions
+translate to this form:

 ```
 int main() {